SebasSaenz/coding_club/data_wrangling.md

 2. The taxon variable contain all the taxonomic levels in one string.
-    We can separate it using `separate().`The option `sep=""` can be used to separate the string by diferent characters.
+    We can separate it using `separate().`The option `sep=""` can be used to separate the string by different characters.
 In this case we use the **;** character.

 3. We want to have a clean and simple data frame.
 Because of that we